dart-archive/www.dartlang.org/src/site/articles/json-web-service/index.markdown

 To learn more about JsonObject and download its code, go to the [project on GitHub](https://github.com/chrisbu/dartwatch-JsonObject).

-JsonObject uses Dart’s noSuchMethod method support, which enables objects to intercept unknown method calls.
+JsonObject uses Dart's noSuchMethod method support, which enables objects to intercept unknown method calls.
 For example, if you invoke a getter such as data.language , where data is a JsonObject, then behind the scenes noSuchMethod("get:language",null) is called.
 Likewise, when you try to set a value on a JsonObject, noSuchMethod("set:language",["Dart"]) is called.
 JsonObject intercepts the calls to noSuchMethod and accesses the underlying Map.

 Here is an example of using JsonObject instead of a raw Map:

-{% pc dart 0 %}
+{% highlight dart %}
 onSuccess(XMLHttpRequest req) {
   // decode the JSON response text using JsonObject var data = new JsonObject.fromJsonString(req.responseText);